ISalimzhanov/LinuxMonitor/README.md

 * Controller: <br />
 *This class is for interaction logic with user.
 It is responsible for click listeners and table creation with processes information.*
 * Main: <br />
 *Main class for running program.
-It loads sample.fxml layout.*
+It loads the main layout.*

 ### Database component